Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

 This article describes how to configure communication with Azure Automation and Azure Monitor by using the Log Analytics gateway when computers that are directly connected or that are monitored by Operations Manager have no internet access.

 The Log Analytics gateway is an HTTP forward proxy that supports HTTP tunneling using the HTTP CONNECT command.
-This gateway can collect data and send it to Azure Automation and a Log Analytics workspace in Azure Monitor on behalf of the computers that are not connected to the internet.
+This gateway sends data to Azure Automation and a Log Analytics workspace in Azure Monitor on behalf of the computers that cannot directly connect to the internet.
+It does not cache data from the agents, the agent handles caching data in this situation until communication is restored.

 The Log Analytics gateway supports: